SEUZTh/welRbot/README.md

+# Welcome Robot
-# How to configure the environment in your computer
+## How to configure the environment in your computer
 - After cloning, rename the folder as ```welRobot_ws```.
 - Build and set environment variables:
 	```bash